Child Tax Credit: Millions of parents could soon get up to $3,600 per child

 "We want the tax code to lift our low-income families up, and it wasn't doing that," said Joanna Ain, associate director of policy at Prosperity Now, a nonprofit focused on expanding economic opportunities for low-income households.

-Under the American Rescue Plan, the CTC would be expanded to $3,600 for each child under 6 and $3,000 for each child between 6 to 17 years old (the credit previously excluded children who were 17.)
-Those amounts would also be available to all low-income families, marking a shift from its prior limits for poor families.
+Under the American Rescue Plan, the CTC will be expanded to $3,600 for each child under 6 and $3,000 for each child between 6 to 17 years old (the credit previously excluded children who were 17.)
+Those amounts will also be available to all low-income families, marking a shift from its prior limits for poor families.

 The provision also includes income cutoffs for higher-income households, similar to the stimulus checks' income thresholds.
 Single taxpayers earning up to $75,000 and married couples earning up to $150,000 would receive the full credit of either $3,000 or $3,600 per child, but the payments would be reduced for people with earnings above those thresholds.